Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

+In addition to conventional object detection, the SFCHD dataset can also serve as a benchmark for the assessment of various extreme detection tasks, such as small object detection and high-low light object detection.

-As per the definition provided by the international organization SPIE, a small target must not exceed 0.12$\%$ of the overall image area.
-Therefore, we define small objects as those whose actual bounding box occupies less than 0.1$\%$ of the entire image area, while large objects are those whose bounding box occupies more than 0.2$\%$ of the image area.
+\textit{Small Object Detection:} As per the definition provided by the international organization SPIE, a small object must not exceed 0.12\% of the overall image area.
+Therefore, we define small objects as those whose actual bounding box occupies less than 0.1\% of the entire image area, while large objects are those whose bounding box occupies more than 0.2\% of the image area.
 The remaining objects are classified as medium-sized objects.
 Table~\ref{tab:small_objects} provides detailed statistics on the number of small objects in the dataset.